Vibrant and Warm Destination

 Take your inner child on a trip to Sarasota (about 50 miles south on I-75), the former winter home of the Ringling Bros. and Barnum and Bailey Circus.
 Steeped in its circus heritage, Sarasota also is rich with tangible treasures bequeathed to the state by John Ringling.
 The John and Mable Ringling Museum of Art , a AAA GEM attraction, holds a world-class collection of European masterworks amassed by the couple on their world travels in the early 1900s.
 Ca' d'Zan (or House of John), the palatial Ringling mansion, reflects the family's passion for all things Venetian.
 Costumes, posters and nostalgia-evoking displays at The Circus Museum preserve the Ringling legacy and even have the potential to trigger a few happy childhood memories of your day under the big top.
 Also on exhibit is the Ringling family's private 1905 rail car.
 And don't miss the Tibbals Learning Center , which illustrates the sights and sounds of circus history with interactive exhibits, a 3-D timeline, displays about circus music and a 3,800-square-foot handmade miniature replica of the Ringling Bros. and Barnum & Bailey Circus that will have you dropping your jaw in awe.

-In nearby Bradenton an important collection of American Indian artifacts unearthed in Florida during the 1930s and ‘40s forms the core of the South Florida Museum .
-With cultural and natural history exhibits, a dome-style planetarium featuring digital astronomy shows, and a habitat for the state's oldest manatee born in a protective environment (Snooty marked his “golden” birthday in 1998), this AAA GEM attraction captures Florida's life stages like a cherished family scrapbook.
+In nearby Bradenton an important collection of American Indian artifacts unearthed in Florida during the 1930s and ‘40s forms the core of The Bishop Museum of Science and Nature .
+With cultural and natural history exhibits, a dome-style planetarium featuring digital astronomy shows and a habitat for manatees, this AAA GEM attraction captures Florida's life stages like a cherished family scrapbook.
 Hope you brought a camera.

 See all the AAA recommended attractions for this destination.